Collard de Beaufort

 I am a full time student at Worcester Polytechnic Institute in Worcester, MA, studying Civil Engineering with a concentration in Environmental Engineering, and taking extra classes in the field of public policy and international relations.
 I am involved on- and off- campus through various clubs, sports teams, and community service, and with the school administration.
 In my free time, I catch up on local and global news, paint, and figure skate.

 Outside of school-related activities, I am a traffic safety activist - in 2014, I founded the Vision Zero Youth Council (VZYC), a student-run organization that leads middle and high school students in working with local schools, elected officials, and organizations in advocating and fighting for safer streets.

 Through my work with the VZYC, I have had multiple incredible opportunities to travel across the world to share my experiences and learn from other activists like myself.
-To highlight these voyages, I will be attending the 2nd World Youth Assembly and the 3rd United Nations Ministerial Conference on Road Safety in Stockholm, Sweden this upcoming February as a Youth Representative for the United States.
+To highlight these voyages, I attended the 2nd World Youth Assembly and the 3rd Ministerial Conference on Road Safety in Stockholm, Sweden this past February as a Youth Representative for the United States.

 Lifesavers National Conference on Highway Safety Priorities